lewagon/dotfiles/04-Front-End/06-Events-And-AJAX/01-Click-me/README.md

 You should see a big green button saying `Click me!`.
 The goal of this challenge is to display an [`alert`](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) saying `Thank you!` when you click on it.

 Open the `lib/index.js` and follow the pseudo-code!

+There aren't any tests for this exercise, but we check your style!
+So run `rake`.